Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, but the description adds critical detail that token VALUES are never returned (only whether configured).
-This goes beyond annotations without contradiction.
+Annotations already declare readOnlyHint=true and destructiveHint=false.
+The description adds that token values are never returned (only whether configured), which is important behavioral context beyond annotations.
+No contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.